Maninsalsa/bad_code/README.md

 # bad_code

 bad until not bad is the hope
-please chastise
-I'm a humble student
+please chastise, I'm a humble student